Chess tournament software for registration, pairings, and standings

 Manage round flow, result entry, and room-level execution without switching tools.

-Work from rating imports, USCF status lookups, federation setup, and export-ready reporting flows inside the same tournament stack.
+Work from rating imports, US Chess status lookups, federation IDs, and export prep inside the same tournament stack.

 Keep the event tied to the same club, member, and communication system after play ends.